derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 We've covered the anatomy of HTML and CSS, so now it is time for JavaScript.
 In a way we already looked at the anatomy of JavaScript in the *Elements and Elements* section.
 That breakdown was a bit more granular and we'll revisit the specifics in the next chapter *Coding and JavaScript*.
 For now we will look at the high level anatomy of a JavaScript file.
 We will focus on shape, space, and form or more precisely function, scope, and object.

 As you already know, a function is like a shape because it encloses scope just as a shape encloses space.
 An enclosure helps prevent clashing of what exists in the aforementioned scope and space.
 No clashing please.
 Objects like forms, are a higher level enclosure.
 They each embody one or more functions or shapes respectively.
-JavaScript has both specific types of objects, but a function is also an object.
+JavaScript has specific types of objects, but a function is *also* an object.
 This may seem odd at first, but the idea is really simple when you think about the importance of scopes.

 Long story short, because a function is an object in JavaScript, a JavaScript program is simply a nested tree of functions.
 As a by product of functions each enclosing a scope, a JavaScript program can also be thought of as a nested tree of scopes.
+So when the JavaScript engine executes a particular line of code that has a reference to some other code in the program, it works like this:
+1. look in the target scope for the reference
+2. if not found, look in its next enclosing scope
+3. repeat until the last scope is hit
+...